gecBurton/Bellabeat/README.md

 This is just the raw 'R' code for my Google Capstone project.
-To see completed project, with the code and visualisations formatted and run correctly please visit the following [*link*](https://rpubs.com/Willb/Bellabeat_Capstone)
+To see the completed project, with the code and visualisations run correctly, please visit the following link [*link*](https://rpubs.com/Willb/Bellabeat_Capstone)